DISCLOSURE OF MINOR NON-MONETARY BENEFITS

 This list of examples is non-exhaustive and subject to change.

 - For any M&A, ECM and DCM and/or other advisory services transactions in which J.P.
-Morgan AG is involved in the provision of services to JPMorgan clients, and in return receives a payment for such services from the client facing legal entity, the amount of the payment to J.P.
-Morgan AG could be up to 75% of the revenue earned by the client facing legal entity in connection with such transaction.
+Morgan SE is involved in the provision of services to JPMorgan clients, and in return receives a payment for such services from the client facing legal entity, the amount of the payment to J.P.
+Morgan SE could be up to 75% of the revenue earned by the client facing legal entity in connection with such transaction.

 - The aforementioned payments do not lead to an increase of the overall fees to be paid by clients for M&A, ECM and DCM and/or other advisory services